Chapter 14.05

 3. The combined area of all Group M fire areas on all floors, including any mezzanines, exceeds 10,000 square feet.

-4. A Group M occupancy is used for the display and sale of upholstered furniture.
+4. A Group M occupancy used for the display and sale of upholstered furniture or mattresses exceeds 5,000 square feet (464 m2).

-5. The structure exceeds 10,000 square feet, contains more than one fire area containing a Group M occupancy, and is separated into two or more buildings by fire walls of less than 4-hour fire-resistance rating.
+5. The structure exceeds 5,000 square feet, contains more than one fire area containing a Group M occupancy, and is separated into two or more buildings by fire walls of less than 4-hour fire-resistance rating without openings.

-903.2.8.1 Group R-3 Substantial Addition or Expansion.
-An automatic sprinkler system shall be provided throughout all existing Group R-3 dwellings where a substantial addition or expansion occurs and the new total fire area of the structure exceeds 3,600 square feet.
+903.2.8.1.1 Group R-3 Substantial Addition or Expansion.
+An automatic sprinkler system shall be provided throughout all existing Group R-3 dwellings where either of the following occurs:

 903.2.9 Group S-1.
 An automatic sprinkler system shall be provided throughout all buildings containing a Group S-1 occupancy where one of the following conditions exists: